TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9486RPi/Readme.md

     Restart or PowerOff or Logout options for the [ROf] key.
 These commands are working in Debian 11.7 but Linux Mint 21.1 and Ubuntu 20.04 steal the focus from the Terminal to the Desktop search box.
 Note that using these will show passwords as plaintext in the history.
 Edit ShutDwn1 string and change PASSWORD and USER.
+(y) Serial monitoring (via USB) on/off using *se*.
+A Red/Green "S" will indicate the state (Off/On).
+The serial monitor
+    sometimes hangs during boot to a Windows OS.
+The default is off which prevents this.
+Switch the serial on if macros or other text strings are sent to the Touchpad such as DateTime, Foobar Track Info, or HWInfo System Sensors.

 -----------------------------------------------------------------------------------------------------------------------
 Math-Greek-Algebra Keyboard: